marinosrt/Tech4Good_Group10/README.md

 <h2 align="left">About the project</h2>

 <p align="left">Welcome to Find-A-Spot, the platform that promotes local commerce in Barcelona.
-We assist merchants and real estate investors in discovering ideal locations to invest in to grow their business.
-With our specialised tool, we business owners and decision-makers find the perfect storefront, considering financial capabilities, competitive strategies, and location preferences.
+We assist merchants and real estate investors in discovering ideal locations to grow their business.
+With our specialised tool, we help find the perfect storefront, considering financial capabilities, competitive strategies, and location preferences.
 Join Find-A-Spot and grow your local business in Barcelona..</p>

 ###